BruzsaLaszlo/betfair_ApiNG/README.txt

 ##### To build:

-You need Apache Maven in order to build the application.
+You need Apache Maven in order to build the aping.application.
 Execute: mvn clean install

 ##### How to invoke:

-You can again use Apache Maven to run the application passing the app key, session token and the method (json-rpc or rescript:
+You can again use Apache Maven to run the aping.application passing the app key, session token and the method (json-rpc or rescript:
     mvn exec:java -Dexec.mainClass="com.betfair.aping.ApiNGDemo" -Dexec.args="<YOUR APP KEY> <YOUR SESSION TOKEN> <METHOD>"

     <YOUR APP KEY>: a valid app key